 - Nourishes lateral cheek lines with active ingredients

-- Works to reduce the appearance of chin’s fine lines
+- Works to reduce the appearance of the chin’s fine lines

 - Replenishes hydration to fill hypermobile chin lines